 What does it mean to validate an idea?

 When you validate your idea, you can save yourself a lot of time and money.
-You can also generate initial interest in your idea and your potential business.
-These are significant benefits for an entrepreneur.
+Instead of betting everything on a "big bang" launch, you check if your idea is worth it.

 Savings in time and money come from the fact that when you validate a startup idea, you get to know whether it will work.
 This prevents you from creating a product that is sure to fail.

-There are some necessary steps that you can follow to understand whether your startup is likely to work or not.
-You can:
+There are some necessary steps in the product validation process that you can follow to understand whether your startup is likely to work or not.

 ● Analyze your competitors and potential target audience.
 You should understand the reality of the market and your users’ needs to build an app with high demand.